 Introducing Al-Kharga Oasis

 As the closest of the oases to the Nile Valley, Al-Kharga used to have the unenviable role as a place of banishment for mischievous Nile Valley citizens.
-Its remote location, punishing summer heat and destructive winds mean the oasis was synonymous with misery and exile.
-It may seem strange then that its chief town, Al-Kharga, was chosen as the capital of the New Valley Governorate in the 1950s.
-Life in the oasis has improved somewhat since then, and with a smattering of fascinating ancient sites it’s a worthwhile stopover.
+Its remote location, punishing summer heat and destructive winds meant that the oasis was synonymous with misery and exile.
+It may seem strange, then, that its chief town, Al-Kharga, was chosen as the capital of the New Valley Governorate in the 1950s.
+Life in the oasis has improved somewhat since then, and with a smattering of ancient sites it’s not a bad stopover.

-Lying in a 220km-long and 40km-wide depression, Al-Kharga Oasis was at the crossroads of vital desert trade routes, including the famous Darb al-Arba’een (Forty Days Rd).
-Al-Kharga’s influential location brought it great prosperity, and the arrival of the Romans improved things as wells were dug, crops cultivated and fortresses built to protect caravan routes from attacking desert nomads.
-Even as late as the 1890s British forces were using lookout towers here to safeguard the ‘back door’ into Egypt.
+Lying in a 220km-long and 40km-wide depression, Al-Kharga Oasis was at the crossroads of vital desert trade routes, including the famous Darb al-Arba’een.
+This influential location brought it great prosperity, and with the arrival of the Romans, wells were dug, crops cultivated and fortresses built to protect caravan routes.
+Even as late as the 1890s, British forces were using lookout towers here to safeguard the ‘back door’ into Egypt.
 During the revolution of 2011, Al-Kharga was the only Western Desert oasis town to throw itself into the anti-Mubarak fray; after police fired into a crowd of protesters, the protesters set fire to the police station, a courthouse, and other buildings.
 Three demonstrators were reported killed, with about 100 injured.